Give the Gift of FeederWatch.. Order by November 30 to be sure a kit reaches your recipient by December 24.×

 Among the most difficult birds to identify are the birds that have abnormal plumage, whether it be color variation, a bill deformity, or missing head feathers.
 These plumage variations aren’t in any field guides, and sometimes the unusual plumage removes key field marks.
 If you see a strange-looking bird, use size, shape, and behavior to help identify the bird.
 Comparing the strange bird with other birds nearby can be helpful.

-Project FeederWatch began collecting data about plumage variations in 2000.
-Between 2000 and 2007, 1,605 Unusual Bird Forms were submitted, reporting a variety of plumage oddities in birds.
-Given that FeederWatchers report about 5.5 million birds each winter, a very small fraction of the birds being seen by FeederWatch participants have any kind of plumage variation.
+Project FeederWatch collected data about plumage variations from 2000 to 2011.
+Between 2000 and 2007, 1,605 unusual-looking birds were reported with a variety of plumage oddities.
+Although that sounds like a high number of strange-looking birds, given that FeederWatchers report about 5.5 million birds each winter, only a very small fraction of birds seen by participants have any kind of plumage abnormality.

 Albinism is a genetic mutation that prevents the production of melanin in the body.
 Leucism is a genetic mutation that prevents melanin and other pigments from being deposited normally on feathers.
 Leucism comes in two main varieties — paleness, an equal reduction of pigment in all feathers; and pied, an absence of pigment in some feathers creating white patches.